CodeYourFuture/curriculum/org-cyf-launch/content/blocks/launch-prep/setup/index.md

 - Agree on which [columns](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/linking-a-repository-to-a-project-board) you need (Backlog, Ready for Dev, Code Review, etc).

-- [Link your repo](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/linking-a-repository-to-a-project-board) to your project board so you can do easily create user stories.
+- [Link your repo](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/linking-a-repository-to-a-project-board) to your project board so you can easily create user stories.